 What is Chiropractic?

-Chiropractic is a healthcare profession concerned with the treatment and prevention of neuromusculoskeletal disorders and the effects of these disorders on general health.
+Chiropractic is a Regulated Primary Healthcare Profession concerned with the treatment and prevention of neuromusculoskeletal (related to nerves, muscles or joints) disorders and the effects of these disorders on general health.
 Doctors of chiropractic use manual techniques, including hands-on adjustment or manipulation of the spine to improve function and increase mobility.

 Chiropractic involves safe, gentle, specific corrections of the spine or other areas of the body that are misaligned or not functioning properly.